 The Pentax 645D is a DSLR (Digital Single Lens Reflex) camera that was announced in March 2010 and is equipped with a medium format sensor.
 It offers a resolution of 39.5 megapixel.

-The Pentax 645D has a Camera Elo of 1757.
-This rating puts the 645D below average of all digital single lens reflex cameras.
-In terms of its sensor size category (medium format cameras), the 645D also falls below average. – Well, the Pentax 645D is more than 9 years old, and there have been many other good digital cameras released since 2010.
+Is the Pentax 645D a good camera?
+The 645D has a Camera Elo of 1779.
+This rating puts the 645D among the top 50 percent of all digital single lens reflex cameras.
+In terms of its sensor size category (medium format cameras), the 645D ranks below average.
+Based on its within category standings, the camera earns a 3-star performance rating.

 |Digital single lens reflex|

 |Fixed screen (not touch-sensitive)|